 Therapy can provide a place and space for you to talk things out, develop emotionally, minimize self-criticism, and manage stress.
 Therapy can provide a safe, comfortable, confidential environment to keep you grounded while you make sense of the world, inside and outside of you.

-Therapy can help teens better express themselves, learn to navigate life changes, develop a sense of inner strength, improve relationships with family members and friends, identify and self-regulate emotions, cultivate confidence and self-esteem, and prioritize safety and self-compassion.
+Therapy can gift teens with the tools to better express themselves, learn to navigate life changes, develop a sense of inner strength, improve relationships with family members and friends, identify and self-regulate emotions, cultivate confidence, and prioritize safety and self-compassion.

 • Parental Divorce or Separation